awsdocs/amazon-comprehend-developer-guide/doc_source/API_ListEndpoints.md

 # ListEndpoints<a name="API_ListEndpoints"></a>

 Gets a list of all existing endpoints that you've created\.
+For information about endpoints, see [Managing endpoints](https://docs.aws.amazon.com/comprehend/latest/dg/manage-endpoints.html)\.

 ## Request Syntax<a name="API_ListEndpoints_RequestSyntax"></a>